Quagmire's Quagmire: Plot

 The guys search for Quagmire by going to all his usual hangouts.
 Wandering into a seedy area, they find Sonya has a reputation for sexual instability and are directed to a storage container.
 Finding Quagmire suspended, beaten and gagged in Sonya's BDSM dungeon, they are cornered by Sonya, who takes Joe's gun.
-He calls her bluff and approaches.
-She pulls the trigger on a bulletless gun and Joe tackles her, admitting he has to keep his weapon unloaded after a mental breakdown in April.
-Sonya is arrested by Joe while Ida frees Quagmire.
-Sometime later at the Drunken Clam, Quagmire admits later that he will need to be the kinky one in his future relationships.
-He also tells Peter and Joe that his dad is pregnant with his baby.
+Joe approaches her and she pulls the trigger, but the gun doesn't fire and Joe tackles and handcuffs her, admitting that he has to keep his weapon unloaded after a prior mental breakdown.
+Later at the Drunken Clam, a recovering Quagmire tells Peter and Joe that in he wants to be "the kinky one" in his future relationships.
+He also tells them that Ida is now pregnant.

 Meanwhile, Lois and the kids prepare for Halloween.
 While going through storage, Lois finds Stewie's first teddy bear, Oscar.
 Stewie rejects it until he finds himself wavering between Oscar and Rupert.
 Brian discovers Stewie in the attic having a tea party with Oscar and he begs Brian not to tell Rupert, claiming he is suicidal.
 Later, Stewie stomps downstairs after arguing with Rupert and gives him to Brian.
 While he is spending time with Oscar, Stewie finds Brian humping Rupert and takes him back.
 Rupert is then forced to choose between Stewie and Brian, falling over towards Stewie which Stewie takes as a sign of choice.
 Brian is indifferent and drags another one of Stewie's toys out of the room.
 As Stewie rejoices with Rupert, he worries about how Oscar will take the news.
 Oscar is seen having hanged himself in front of a painting of Stewie in the attic.